 Clinton Cuddington.
 Clinton is the Founder and co-Principal of Measured Architecture.
 Prior to forming Measured in 2007 Clinton had amassed an impressive public architecture pedigree, including nine years as an architect for Bing Thom Architects working on commissions that included the redevelopment of the Arena Stage Theatre in Washington, DC, and the Surrey Campus of Simon Fraser University.
 With Measured, Clinton has actualized his vision to create a firm where architects can engage and collaborate with clients, builders and other artisans to create outcomes that surpass the sum of the individuals involved.
 Clinton received his Master of Architecture at University of British Columbia.
 He is a member of both the RAIC and AIBC, and is on the City of Vancouver’s First Shaughnessy District Advisory Panel.

 Phyllis Lambert.
 Phyllis is Founding Director Emeritus, Canadian Centre for Architecture in Montreal.
 Her contributions to architecture and urbanism are incalculable, from her work on major buildings worldwide to her catalytic effect in Montreal.
 In the 1950s, as Director of Planning for Mies van der Rohe’s Seagram Building, she was instrumental in adding a landmark to New York’s skyline.
 Twenty-five years later in founding the CCA she deepened and expanded the culture of architecture locally and internationally.
 In 1996, she formed the Fonds d’Investissement de Montréal, which invests in revitalization of low- and medium-income housing.
-Lambert is a Companion of the Order of Canada and Commander of France’s Ordre des Arts et des Lettres.
+Phyllis is a Companion of the Order of Canada and Commander of France’s Ordre des Arts et des Lettres.
 At the 2014 Venice Architecture Biennale, she was honored with the Golden Lion for Lifetime Achievement.

 Simon Scott.
 Following architectural studies in England, Simon emigrated to Canada and met Arthur Erickson in 1965.
 He then joined Erickson Massey Architects.
 In 1972-73 he worked in Rome with the late Roloff Beny on his book “In Italy”.
 Returning to Canada Simon photographed for, and designed, the book “The Architecture of Arthur Erickson” and was awarded the American Institute of Graphic Arts design award.
 Simon then formed his own firm to pursue architectural photography, graphics and presentation.
 He continued his work with Erickson’s office and other Canadian and US firms, providing architectural photography and publishing.
 His work has been exhibited in many local exhibitions and at the Royal Canadian Academy of Art and published worldwide.
 Simon was with Arthur two days before he died, a forty-four year association.